John Crowell (Ohio politician): Biography

-He moved to Warren, Ohio, in 1822 and he attended Warren Academy from 1822 to1825.
+He moved to Warren, Ohio, in 1822 and he attended Warren Academy from 1822 to 1825.

 He studied law and was admitted to the bar in 1827 and commenced practice in Warren.

 He was also part owner and editor of the Western Reserve Chronicle at Warren.

 He served as member of the State senate in 1840.

 Congress

 Crowell was elected as a Whig to the Thirtieth and Thirty-first Congresses (March 4, 1847 – March 3, 1851).
 In the 1846 election he defeated John Hutchins, abolitionist, and Rufus P. Ranney, Democrat.

 He was not a candidate for renomination in 1850.

+Later career

 He moved to Cleveland, Ohio, in 1852 and resumed the practice of law.

 He served in the State militia for twenty years, holding the rank of brigadier general and subsequently that of major general.

 He became editor of the Western Law Monthly, published in Cleveland, and a member of the faculty of the Homeopathic Medical College.

 He served as president of the Ohio State and Union Law College of Cleveland from 1862 to 1876, when he retired.